temianibaba/tech258_microservices/readme.md

 - Not easy to manage
 - Costs more
 - Needs different teams
+## Virtualisation vs Containerisation
+Virtualization lets you run multiple operating systems on the same physical server, whereas containerization enables you to deploy multiple applications or microservices on the same operating system without any hardware abstraction.
 ## Docker - building
 ## Why docker
 - Globally available images